 Remi Cruz AKA Miss Remi Ashten or Remlife

 The format is part live show and part experiential festival, which includes fan meet and greets, workshops, and brand experiences.
 Fans can mingle with international social stars and celebrities like YouTube superstar and entrepreneur Bethany Mota, Remi Cruz AKA Miss Remi Ashten or Remlife, and lifestyle blogger and YouTuber Niomi Smart.
 Local talents like vlogger and Disney Ambassador Janina Vela; recording artist and celebrity scion Kiana Valenciano; YouTuber Pamela Swing; singer, songwriter, and TV host Abby Asistio; singer, songwriter, and vlogger Renee Dominique; and online influencer Riva Quenery are also part of the sensational lineup.
-More motivational international, regional, and local talents who will join the festival will be announced over the coming months leading up to November 18.

 These international and local artists will deliver insightful performances with their distinctive personalities.
 Through self-curated content, these social stars will be sharing personal stories, knowledge, and experiences to empower and educate their fans on what it takes to be successful in today’s socially connected world.

 Young girls can experience things they’re most passionate about, like music, arts, media, fashion, health, beauty, and wellbeing at the festival, along with the opportunity to meet and listen to stories of inspiration told by people who have made a career and life journey out of inspiring others.